 Nobody knows when exactly this tradition started, and a number of different origin stories persist, some dating back to before their association with the Easter holiday.
 One of these stories says that the ritual is meant to represent the return of sunshine after a long winter, and eggs are used because the yellow yolk is thought to resemble the sun, according to Sofika Zielyk, a New York City-based ethnographer and pysanka artist.
 Another pre-Christian legend tells the story of a monster, the personification of evil, in the Carpathian mountains; in that story, the more pysanky people make, the tighter the chains are wrapped around the monster, keeping it at bay so that it doesn’t destroy the world.

-Zielyk, who is curating the exhibit of pysanky at the Ukrainian Institute of America, says this story of the monster inspired the show: She envisions Russian President Vladimir Putin as the monster in this case, and the plethora of accumulated pysanky symbolizes reining him in.
+Zielyk, curated the exhibit of pysanky at the Ukrainian Institute of America, said this story of the monster inspired the show: She envisioned Russian President Vladimir Putin as the monster in this case, and the plethora of accumulated pysanky symbolizes reining him in.

 Read more: Here’s why Easter eggs are a thing

 In Christianity, eggs are a common symbol of the resurrection of Christ.
 Traditional designs on the eggs are also imbued with meaning.
 Per Christian tradition, triangles on eggs represents the Holy Trinity.
 Different regions of Ukraine decorate eggs in different ways.
 For example, the pysanky in Western Ukraine boast drawings of chicks to represent fertility and deer to represent strength and prosperity.